The benefits of dry skin brushing how to dry skin brush

 Along with preserving our healthy summer glow, dry brushing does so much for the skin and the body.
 Like Gua Sha, dry brushing stimulates lymphatic drainage, helping to eliminate toxins within the body.
 It is very common for the lymph system to become stagnant, which can play a part in weakening our immune system and causing an unwanted cold from toxins sitting in the body.
 Since the skin is our largest organ, what we feed our skin directly affects what is happening underneath.
 When we dry brush, we are increasing blood circulation within the body, so it is very common for your skin to turn red during the practice.

-How to Dry Skin Brush
+How to Dry Brush

-Dry brush your body two to three times a week.
+Dry brushing your body two to three times a week will.
 Always dry brush before you shower or have a bath so that you can wash off the dead skin you buff away.
 I love dry brushing in the morning before my shower as it really wakes me up.
 Use a firm pressure but it should never hurt!
 Start at your feet and work upwards in long circular motions, always moving up towards the heart.
 Take your time so you brush every inch of your body.

 Brush softly around your bikini line and I promise it will get rid of any unwanted ingrown hairs.
 Move onto your hands and arms, working upwards towards the armpits.
 When you brush around the neck, make sure to brush downwards towards the heart.
 Use circular strokes on your stomach, always moving clockwise.
 Move on to the back of your body and follow the same technique of brushing towards the heart.
 I like to jump into a cold shower in the mornings after my dry brushing practice – it is as good as a morning coffee.